Plus, learn how to talk to someone in your life who you're concerned about.

 Vaping has been making national news lately for some pretty alarming reasons.
-According to the CDC, 193 cases of vaping-related respiratory illnesses in 22 states were reported over the summer.
-And now, the first death related to vaping has been confirmed in the state of Illinois.
-The CDC did not disclose information about the patient, but vaping is the confirmed cause of the lung illness that caused the patient's death.
+According to the CDC, 1,888 cases of vaping-related respiratory illnesses in 49 states (all, expcept Alaska, D.C., and the U.S. Virgin Islands were reported since the summer.
+And now, a total of 37 people have died from vaping-related illnesses.
 E-cigarettes were once thought of as a safer alternative to cigarettes, but as new research comes out, doctors are growing concerned with its lasting impact — especially among young people, who are particularly drawn to them.
 So how bad is vaping for you really?
 DoctorOz.com spoke with multiple doctors to get the scoop.

 According to a statement released by Globe News Wire in May of 2019, e-cigs are gaining popularity by the day.
 In fact, the global e-cigarette market is expected to be worth 53.4 billion dollars by 2024, the statement reports, with vape mods being the highest demand in the category.
 Evidently, “the awareness regarding the health hazards of cigarettes” has played a role in the sales of e-cigarettes, according to the report.
 The idea is that, to “quit cigarettes and adopt less harmful e-cigarettes” is to choose the “healthier” alternative.
 But if cig-a-likes, vaporizers, and vape mods are the lesser of two evils, aren’t they still evil all the same?